PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 # Migrating from Census

+ℹ️ Requests to collections that Sanctuary.Census doesn't serve will be forwarded to the official Census.

 ## Queries

 The basic structure of a query is supported.
 Submitting a service ID is optional, and it's not logged in any way if you do.
+However, if you wish to use Sanctuary.Census as a drop-in layer, ensure you provide a service ID as it will be used when requests are forwarded to the official Census.

 Both the `get` and `count` verbs are supported.